vijayvegneshkb/HealthCareAIAssistant/README.md

 `venv\Scripts\activate`

 # Install FastAPI, Uvicorn, and other necessary libraries
-`pip install fastapi uvicorn openai autogen chromadb markdownify pypdf multi-part`
+`pip install openai autogen flask markdownify pypdf multi-part`

 ### Setup OpenAI and AutoGen Configuration:
 Create a configuration file named OAI_CONFIG_LIST.json in backend folder and add your OpenAI API credentials to it: